The Winter Guest by W C Ryan. Book Review. Historical mystery. Highly recommended.

 Loyalty or treason – death may follow both.
 The board is set.
 Time to make your first move.

-Cecily, the story of Cecily Neville up to, and including 1461, is a wonderful retelling of her story.
+Cecily, the story of Cecily Neville up to and including 1461, is a wonderful retelling of her story.

-Having read Anne O’Brien’s The Queen’s Rival (see the review) last year, which offers Cecily’s story from the late 1450s onwards, I feel that this unknown woman has now been brought to life in wonderful detail.
+Having read Anne O’Brien’s The Queen’s Rival last year, which offers Cecily’s story from the late 1450s onwards, I feel that this unknown woman has now been brought to life in wonderful detail.
 (If you have only read one of these two books then do please try the other one – you won’t be disappointed.)

 Cecily is told from Cecily’s point of view, as such, there are some things that she can’t know or witness, and the author manages this incredibly skillfully.
 We know what Cecily does, and we know other events when she knows them.
 It’s a perfect way to ensure the reader, even if they know the history of the time period, doesn’t get ahead of themselves.